|

 in similar conditions and had a similar arrangement for producing seeds.

-And they had a wonderful smell just like Earth pine trees, but more so.
+They had a wonderful smell just like Earth pine trees, but more so.
+The

 silent.
 Usually she would have ASKED about the trees before he volunteered